 Sub-cooling = Condensation temp. – Discharge pipe temp.

-Check your results if they are within the 10 Kelvin and 5 Kelvin ranges.
+Check your results if they’re within the 10 Kelvin and 5 Kelvin ranges.
 If your results are off, your AC most likely needs to be repaired and given a refrigerant refill.

 While some of these methods seem simple enough, if you’re not well-versed in HVAC systems, you may end up misdiagnosing your AC.
 You may either be careless with the dye and find leaks that aren’t there, or you may miss an actual leak and continue to run your AC until you run out of refrigerant.

-To avoid these possibilities, it is recommended to hire licensed technicians to take a look at your AC system.
-If you suspect that your machine has a leak, call an air conditioning repair service immediately.
+To avoid these possibilities, it’s recommended to hire licensed technicians to take a look at your AC system.
+If you suspect that your machine leaks, call for an air conditioning repair immediately.

-There are ways you can refill your own air conditioner’s refrigerant.
-This process is often called “recharging,” and you will need a few tools to accomplish it.
-However, it is not recommended to do recharging on your own.
+There are ways you can refill your air conditioner’s refrigerant.
+This process is often called “recharging,” and you’ll need a few tools to accomplish it.
+However, it’s not recommended to do recharging on your own.

 Refrigerant poisoning is a real threat.
-Minimal exposure can lead to skin and eye irritation as well as breathing problems.
+Minimal exposure can lead to skin and eye irritation and breathing problems.
 Longer exposure can lead to nausea, vomiting, headaches, and even seizures.
-Finally, very close and strong exposure can lead to fainting and even sudden death.
+Very close and strong exposure can lead to fainting and even sudden death.

 There’s no need to endanger yourself and your loved ones.
-If you think that your AC refrigerant needs to be refilled, call air conditioning maintenance services right away.
+If you think your AC refrigerant needs to be refilled, call for air conditioning maintenance right away.

-Whether you need to have your refrigerant levels tested or if you need a leak fixed, we can definitely provide you with top-quality services no matter the model or make of your AC.
+Whether you need to have your refrigerant levels tested or if you need a leak fixed, we can provide top-quality services no matter the model or make of your AC.

 We provide expert HVAC services in Melbourne, Florida.
-We do repair and maintenance services and air conditioning installation as well.
+We do AC repair and maintenance and air conditioning installation as well.